cfenollosa/os-tutorial/00-environment/README.md

+# Environment

-*Concepts you may want to Google beforehand: linux, mac, terminal, compiler, emulator, nasm, qemu*
+## Concepts you may want to Google beforehand

+### linux, mac, terminal, compiler, emulator, nasm, qemu

-**Goal: Install the software required to run this tutorial**
+## Goal: Install the software required to run this tutorial

 I'm working on a Mac, though Linux is better because it will have all the standard tools already available for you.